oneeve8/kobble-data/content/tutorialnarrative3.md

 Keep in mind that if you plan on activating sharing support, then your information in Kobble can be shared in groups of items contained in either a channel or a track.

-However, there are two other levels of organisation, a folder and a channel group.
+There are also two more levels of organisation, a folder and a channel group.
 And I will explain what you may want to use these for.

 ***